aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Fri Jul 19 05:08:22 2024
+Last update: Sat Jul 20 05:07:37 2024

 ### Let's play! 🎮